 For more information on the project, visit BuildExpo.org.

-For information on the Expo Maintenance Facility and the community buffer zone, click here.
+For information on the Expo Maintenance Facility, click here.

 For information on the Buffer Park, click here.